 - Having the eyebrow skin or the hairs themselves removed due to an accident, a trauma or localised scarring

 Making the decision to have an eyebrow transplant is something that should not be taken lightly.
 It is important to know the procedure, and what to expect.
 Thankfully, you are able to ask your surgeon exactly how you want your brows to look, where you want your new hairs to grow and the overall thickness and look of the brow.
-To learn more about the procedure itself, about aftercare and cost, you can view our dedicated eyebrow transplant page, or if you would rather you can call a member of our friendly and professional team on 0845 5198 948, alternatively you can contact us here.
+To learn more about the procedure itself, about aftercare and cost, you can view our dedicated eyebrow transplant page, or if you would rather you can call a member of our friendly and professional team on 0845 5198 948, alternatively, book a callback for a free call.